-Department of Marketing Policy on Student Term/Research Papers
+Department of Management Studies Department Policy on Student Term and Research Papers

 A primary purpose for research papers, term papers, themes, essays, and other written work, as well as some types of oral presentations,* is to provide an opportunity for students to advance their knowledge and understanding of a topic or subject matter.
 This learning goal will not be fulfilled if the student submits work that he or she did not do.
-Similarly, this goal will not be met if the student has previously studied and presented the research question in an identical or substantially similar format and manner, whether inside or outside of the Department of Marketing.
-For these reasons, it will be considered to a violation of the Department's Policy on Student Term/Research Papers for a student to:
+Similarly, this goal will not be met if the student has previously studied and presented the research question in an identical or substantially similar format and manner, whether inside or outside of the Management Studies Department.
+For these reasons, it will be considered to be in conflict with the Management Studies Department's educational philosophy, and a violation of the Department's Policy on Student Term/ Research Papers for a student to:

-In all questions concerning course requirements, it will be the determination (judgment) of the faculty involved as to whether the student is satisfactorily meeting his/her course requirements and is in compliance with the Department of Marketing policies, norms and expectations.
+In all questions concerning course requirements, it will be the determination (judgment) of the faculty involved as to whether the student is satisfactorily meeting his/her course requirements and is in compliance with MGTS policies, norms, and expectations.

-*Henceforth, when the term papers is used in this document, it refers to research papers, term papers, themes, essays, group projects, and other written work, as well as some types of oral presentations.
+*Henceforth, when the word, papers, is used in this document, it refers to research papers, term papers, themes, essays, group projects, and other written work, as well as some types of oral presentations.